Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

 \subsection{Main results}

 The general discretization theory we propose relies on the following new results.

-I) We prove that the integrable maps representing discrete versions of the dynamical systems \eqref{lincont} or \eqref{nonlincont} satisfy the following property: if $\sum_{k=0}^{\infty} a_{k} x^{k}$ is an analytic solution of an equation of the form \eqref{lincont} or \eqref{nonlincont}, then $\sum_{k=0}^{n} a_{k} p_{k}(n)$ (where $p_k(n)$ are the basic polynomials associated with the chosen delta operator) for each $n$ is a solution of the corresponding discrete map.
-In other words, under mild assumptions, \textit{analytic solutions of the continuous systems \eqref{lincont} or \eqref{nonlincont} are transformed into exact solutions of the associated integrable maps} \eqref{nonlocal}.
+I) We prove that the integrable maps representing discrete versions of the dynamical systems \eqref{lincont} or \eqref{nonlincont} satisfy the following property: if $\sum _{k=0}^{\infty} \zeta _{k} x^{k}$ (or $ \sum _{k=1}^{s}\frac{\zeta _{k}}{x^{k}}$) is an analytic (singular) solution of an equation of the form \eqref{lincont} (Theorem~\ref{main1} and Theorem~\ref{main3}) or \eqref{nonlincont} (Theorem~\ref{main2} and Theorem~\ref{main4}), then $\sum _{k=0}^{n} \zeta _{k} p_{k}(n)$ (or $\sum _{k=-s}^{-1} \zeta _{k} p_{k}(n)$), where $p_{k}(n)$ are the Laurent basic polynomials associated with the chosen operator, for each $n$ is a solution of the corresponding discrete map.
+In other words, under mild assumptions, \textit{analytic (singular) solutions of the continuous systems \eqref{lincont} or \eqref{nonlincont} are transformed into regular (singular) exact solutions of the associated integrable maps} \eqref{nonlocal}.
+Besides, the discrete maps (eqs. \eqref{eqlin2}, \eqref{eqnonlin} for the regular case and eqs. \eqref{eq:8.4} and \eqref{eq:8.14} for the singular case) associated with the original continuous systems are derived, through our categorical approach, in a constructive and explicit way.

 II) A Galois theory for the integrable maps considered in this work is developed, starting from the novel notion of Rota category.
 Within this setting, we also establish the existence of an isomorphism between the \textit{Picard--Vessiot group} of a linear differential equation with constant coefficients and that of the corresponding difference equation obtained through our categorical approach.